Orcomp/NPerf.Fixtures/docs/ISerializer/ISerializerDocs.md

 Abstract
 ========
 The aim of this article is to compare the performance of several serialization algorithms for the .NET framework.
-In order to do so, we used the NPerf, a framework to run performance tests for any implementations of a given target interface.
+In order to do so, we used **NPerf**, a framework to run performance tests against any implementation of a given target interface.

-Serialization is a very important process on the web API’s, because it transforms all the returned objects into strings that can travel over the wire to the client programs.
-So it is important it is as fast as possible, as long as it has a direct impact on the time the web application spends to respond a request.
+Serialization is a very important process for web API’s, because it transforms all the returned objects into strings that can travel over the wire to the client programs.
+So it is important for it to be as fast as possible.

 Introduction